ptcrealitylab/vuforia-spatial-core-addon/README.md

 ## Using the Kepware Interface

 The Kepware Interface is compatible with both [KEPServerEX](https://www.kepware.com/en-us/products/kepserverex/) and [Kepware Edge](https://www.kepware.com/en-us/products/thingworx-kepware-edge/).

+To use this interface:
+- Run `npm i` in the `vuforia-spatial-core-addon` directory to install dependencies.
-To connect to a server: enable the interface in the Spatial Toolbox Web UI, enter your user credentials for the Kepware Server in the interface settings, and add your client certificate to the list of trusted certificates using your server's configuration tools.
-The client certificate can be found in `./node_modules/node-opcua-client/certificates`.
+- Start the edge server and enable the interface in the Spatial Toolbox Web UI.
+- Enter your connection url and credentials for the Kepware OPC UA endpoint in the interface settings.
+- Add your client certificate to the list of trusted certificates using your server's configuration tools.
+- Select the tags you would like to use from the menu below the connection configuration section.